monteach/ukTides/README.md

 I can code this part if you can show me where in the module to code.

-Slash command takes command line input and if it can’t be resolved to valid parameters then reports an error “sorry I didn’t understand that or the location you used is invalid, use /tides [location] [sat, sun... | YYYY-MM-DD]
+Slash command takes command line input and if it can’t be resolved to valid parameters then reports an error “sorry I didn’t understand that or the location you used is invalid, use /tides [location] [sat, sun... | YYYY-MM-DD]  [possibly change this to a default on error]

 If command line input can be resolved into a valid location and date then app calls UK Admiralty API to retrieve tide information for that location and day in JSON format.
 Waiting message is displayed while call being made, error code and message  from api shown if call fails.